SteveRaskin/NYC-WiFi-HotSpots-Locator/README.md

 ### How to install and run this project:

 1. Clone repo
-2. In your local project directory, run 'npm start'
+2. In your local project directory, run 'npm install', then 'npm start'
 	- Runs the app in the development mode.<br>
 	- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.